Highway-Kebabbery/Job-Scraper/README.md

     * Mirrors are only required when installing/updating packages and dependencies.
 In the event that a connected mirror goes down, execute `termux-change-repo` from the command line to select a new mirror.
 10. When prompted, choose whether to grant Termux access to device storage.
     * This step is optional for this project, but it facilitates command line access of the files in device storage.
-    * To set up Termux storage access at a alter time, execute `termux-setup-storage` from the command line. **You must completely exit Termux after executing this command.**
+    * To set up Termux storage access at a later time, execute `termux-setup-storage` from the command line. **You must completely exit Termux after executing this command.**
 11. When setup finishes, COMPLETELY exit Termux.
 To do so, use the `Exit` option in the Termux persistent notification.

     <img src="./docs/images/termux-exit.jpg" alt="Termux 'Exit' option shown in the persisten notification." width="200"/>